lipinski0wo/task2/README.md

 npm run server
 ```

-## Customize configuration

-There are still few things I would like to improve
+## There are still few things I would like to improve

 - Animations
 - Components extraction and separation